 Think of the Sleeper

 If you’re purchasing a new bed for your child, it might be wise to invest in a bigger sleep setup that they can grow into.
-Similarly, if you are choosing a bed that a couple might sleep in (like a guest bed, for example), it’s usually better to opt for a wide mattress, such as a Full or a Queen.
+Similarly, if you are choosing a bed that a couple might sleep in (like a guest bed, for example), it’s usually better to opt for a wide option, such as a Full or a Queen.

 Choose a Standard Twin-Size Mattress if: